TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/README.md

   I am Alberto Hidalgo, a current second year student to become video game developer, at the center of CITM-UPC Terrassa, Catalonia, Spain.
 In the future I’m focused to become a programmer in the industry of gaming, and make my own little experiences.

   ## Licenses
   This project is licensed with an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
-Check LICENSE for more details for it.
+Check <a href="https://github.com/TheimerTR/PhysicsFS_Personal_Project/blob/main/LICENSE">LICENSE</a> for more details for it.